-Habitat: Found on exposed rocky shores in pools, gullies and clefts; often buried in gravel in pools; rarely in sheltered localities.
+Habitat: Found on exposed rocky shores in pools, gullies and clefts; often buried in gravel and amongst mussels in small pools; rarely in sheltered localities.
 On shore from mid-tide level to low-water mark; any records from sublittoral habitats would be welcomed.

-Distribution: Only found in the extreme southwest of England and Wales - Devon, Cornwall, Dyfed (Pembrokshire): any records outside these counties (southwest Ireland most likely) would be welcomed.
-Recently found in Donegal, NW Ireland and Loch Maddy, outer Hebrides, Scotland.
+Distribution: Only found in the extreme southwest of England and Wales - Devon, Cornwall, Dyfed (Pembrokshire).
+Recently found in Donegal, NW Ireland.
 Also from west coast of France.
+A record from Loch Maddy, outer Hebrides, Scotland is now considered to be Sagartia ornata.

-Similar Species: Compare with Anthopleura ballii, Urticina felina, and Bunodactis verrucosa.
+Similar Species: Compare with Anthopleura ballii, Urticina felina, and Aulactinia verrucosa.